Blunkn/shopii/README.md

 Special thanks to jason_kool for advice and permission to model our box off his Websafe repository.

-## Version 1.0
+## Version 1.8
 ---
 The Shopii Web App uses Docker and a .yaml script to deploy 3 containers; a backend database, a debugging interface, and a frontend web server.

 ### db
 The database.
 Has scripts the .yaml script will use to set up databases for its respective container.

-A folder containing multiple .php files essential for administrative use.
-Has features to add and remove user accounts as well as toggle privileges for them.

 ### frontend
 A folder containing the public-facing website.

-Nothing on this yet.
+Contains subfolders:
+- Comment: commenting system.
+- Images: contains various visual assets of the website.
+- Login/Logout/Register: profile system.

 ## Installation
 ---